 Class IV Physics

 In Class IV Physics, students are introduced to the fundamental concepts of physics as well as basic methods of scientific investigation.
 Many of the exercises and experiments are inquiry-based, which allows students to experience the physics phenomena first hand and learn to draw conclusions from data.
-Topics covered will include Newton’s Laws of Motion, momentum, energy, electricity and magnetism.
-These topics, taught in combination with fundamental science skills, will prepare Class IV students for higher level science courses.
-The double-period class meetings allow students to investigate topics in depth with guidance from the instructor, research a topic of interest to them, develop questions, and create an experiment to test their hypotheses.
+Topics covered will include Newton’s laws of motion, momentum, energy, electricity and magnetism.
+These topics, taught in combination with fundamental science skills, will prepare Class IV students for higher-level science courses.
+Students investigate topics in depth with guidance from the instructor, research a topic of interest to them, develop questions, and create an experiment to test their hypotheses.
 Students culminate their work in Class IV Physics by conducting an independent, self-designed experiment.

-Chemistry is a full-year survey course in general chemistry.
+Chemistry is a full-year course in general chemistry.
 Topics include an introduction of the study of matter, measurement, atomic theory, stoichiometry, gas laws, nomenclature, and equilibria.
-The curriculum is skills centered, emphasizing student mastery of problem solving methods in the laboratory and the classroom.
+The curriculum is skills centered, emphasizing student mastery of problem-solving methods in the laboratory and the classroom.
 Moreover, the symbiosis of applying qualitative and quantitative analysis facilitates proficiency in the laboratory through the inquiry method.
 Students will find that formal lab investigations become progressively more inquiry driven.
-Laboratory work culminates in the “design your own” independent lab project.
+Laboratory work culminates in the design-your-own independent lab project.

 Chemistry (Honors) is a rigorous course in which students study the properties and behavior of matter and the laws governing chemical reactions.
 Among others, the course covers the following topics: quantum atomic theory, molecular structure, stoichiometry, gas laws, thermochemistry, electrochemistry, acids and bases, equilibrium systems, and reaction kinetics.
 The laboratory work emphasizes an inquiry process by requiring students to design independent investigations based on the formulation of open-ended questions, while also stressing the process involved in real-world scientific research.
 Both the class work and the laboratory work of this course build on a lab-based physics course.
 (Prerequisite: a course in physics and permission of the department chair.)

-Class I & Class II, or permission of the department chair
+Class I & Class II, or with permission of the department chair

 Biology is the study of life.
 Designed to follow a course in chemistry, this course will explore the evolutionary and ecological diversity of life through an inquiry-teaching model.
 Broad themes in Biology include ecology and energetics, cell structure and function, genetics, heredity, and molecular biology.
 As the year progresses, we emphasize connections between broad biological concepts—ecology and human biology, for example.

-Class I & Class II, or permission of the department chair
+Class I & Class II, or with permission of the department chair

 Designed to follow a course in chemistry, this accelerated course will explore molecular, cellular, organismal, and ecological biology through an inquiry-teaching model.
 Broad themes in Biology (Honors) include biochemistry, ecology and energetics, cell structure and function, molecular biology, genetics, and heredity.
 Students will explore the material through class discussions, review of scientific literature and work in the laboratory; they will practice critical thinking and writing as well as designing, conducting and analyzing experiments.
 There is a substantial out-of-class lab component in Biology (Honors) that students will need to coordinate with their lab partner(s).
 (Prerequisite: a course in chemistry and permission of the department chair.)